ComputeNepal/learn-c-programming/readme.md

 If n is a positive integer, the program uses a for loop to calculate the factorial.
 The loop starts at 1 and iterates up to n.
 In each iteration, the value of i is multiplied to p.
 The final value of p is the factorial of n.

 Finally, the program prints the output, which is the value of p.

+### 10. WAP to find the the product of n natural numbers.

+This is a C program that calculates the product of the first n natural numbers.
+Here's how it works:

+1. The program starts by declaring some variables: n, i, and product.

+- n is the number of natural numbers to be multiplied.
+- i is a counter variable for the loop that will calculate the product.
+- product is the variable that will hold the result of the multiplication.

+2. The program prompts the user to enter a positive integer n using the printf and scanf functions.

+3. A for loop is used to calculate the product of the first n natural numbers.
+The loop starts with i = 1 and continues until i <= n.

+- Inside the loop, the product is updated by multiplying it with the current value of i.

+4. After the loop is complete, the program prints the result using printf.

+5. The main function returns 0, indicating successful execution.

 ## Array Questions